 - Letter of support from outside of the university for work beyond the committee’s purview

-- The faculty member may choose one or two additional tenured faculty outside the department to complete evaluation forms (AA-7).
+- The faculty member may choose one or two additional tenured faculty outside the department to complete a faculty recommendation form (AA-7).

 4. The Departmental Tenure Committee is responsible for assuring a complete and convincing portfolio that meets the requirements identified for the proposed rank.
 Portfolios that are not complete and do not make a convincing case for tenure should not be forwarded to the Department Chair.

-5. The Tenure committee will review the portfolio and make a recommendation (Form AA-5).
+5. The Departmental Tenure Committee will review the portfolio and make a recommendation (Form AA-5a).
 This recommendation will then become part of the portfolio that will be forwarded to the department chair.

-6. The Department Chair will complete his/her recommendation on Form AA-5; this recommendation will also become part of the portfolio.
+6. The Department Chair will complete his/her recommendation on Form AA-5b; this recommendation will also become part of the portfolio.

-7. The tenure committee and department chair will meet with the candidate to review their recommendations.
+7. The Departmental Tenure Committee and department chair will meet with the candidate to review their recommendations.

-8. The candidate may write a response to the recommendation that is attached to AA-5 and becomes part of the portfolio.
+8. The candidate may write a response to the recommendation that is attached to AA-5a and AA5b and becomes part of the portfolio.

 9. The Department chair will submit the completed portfolio to the VPAA office no later than the second Friday of Spring Semester.
 At this point, the portfolio should be considered complete and locked; additional materials may not be added or considered except in cases of appeal (see #13 below).
 Therefore, all parties must take care to express ideas, concerns, and recommendations clearly and completely.